democracyworks/imbarcode/README.md

     $ lein test

-To run just the Clojurescript tests:
+To run just the ClojureScript tests:

     $ lein cljsbuild test

-Note that we make use of cljx so you may need to manually run `lein cljx` before running just the Clojurescript tests.
+Note that we make use of cljx so you may need to manually run `lein cljx` before running just the ClojureScript tests.

 ## License